twixraider81/exolang/README.md

 Quickstart
 ----------
 ./bootstrap.sh						(you will need to build lemon/quex to rebuild the lexer/parser for now) ./bootstrap.sh -l					(if you want to build llvm for /usr)

 ./waf clean configure --mode=debug	(clan & configure for debug release, spits alot of messages currently) ./waf buildparser buildlexer build	(parser must be built before the lexer)

 build/exolang -i <filename>			(i.e tests/1.exo)
-build/exolang				(to parse stdin)
+build/exolang						(to parse stdin) build/exolang -h					(to show help)

 Thanks & 3rd Party licenses
 ---------------------------